-Once your book has been accepted to be published under the Peace Corps Writers imprint, a fee of $150.00 will be charged that will cover the cost of a unique “Peace Corps Writers” ISBN number, the assignment of a unique Peace Corps Writers’ Library of Congress Preassigned Control Number (PCN), rights to use the Peace Corps Writers imprint logo in the production of the book, and inclusion in this line of books that are promoted by our website, Peace Corps Worldwide.
+Once a book has been accepted to be published under the Peace Corps Writers imprint, a fee of $150.00 will be charged that will cover the cost of a unique “Peace Corps Writers” ISBN number, the assignment of a unique Peace Corps Writers’ Library of Congress Control Number (LCCN), rights to use the Peace Corps Writers imprint logo in the production of the book, and inclusion in this line of books that are promoted by our website, Peace Corps Worldwide.
 In addition, the payment from Imprint authors goes to help cover the cost of maintaining the Peace Corps Worldwide and the the annual writers awards that we present.

 Peace Corps Worldwide receives no other payment or royalty.

 NOTE: The Peace Corps Writers Imprint is a totally volunteer run effort.
 Marian Haley Beil receives no payment for her work on this project.

 Authors are responsible for having their books edited, designed and prepared for printing.
 The books are printed by KDP, and/or produced as Kindle ebooks.

 Authors who choose to have the editing, book design and layout, and/or cover design done elsewhere, should use great caution in selecting these people.
 Designers should have professional experience in book design, and we require that your book be copy edited — preferably by several people with some literary experience — and that at least one of those people should not be a personal friend or relative.